top of page

 Francis Ngannou competed on a torn anterior cruciate ligament (ACL) — one of the most courageous championship performances in UFC history.

-Ngannou's first successful UFC heavyweight title defense and his final UFC fight — he allowed his contract to expire in January 2023.
+Ngannou's first successful UFC heavyweight title defense and his final UFC fight.

 Third fight of the Figueiredo-Moreno series in 13 months — the shortest three-fight championship series in UFC history.